Art Nouveau: Tiffany Style and Louis Sullivan in the United States

 Another important figure in American Art Nouveau was the architect Louis Sullivan.
 Sullivan was a leading pioneer of American modern architecture.
 He was the founder of the Chicago School, the architect of some of the first skyscrapers, and the teacher of Frank Lloyd Wright.
 His most famous saying was "Form follows function."
 While the form of his buildings was shaped by their function, his decoration was an example of American Art Nouveau.
 At the 1893 World's Columbian Exposition in Chicago, most famous for the neoclassical architecture of its renowned White City, he designed a spectacular Art Nouveau entrance for the very functional Transportation Building.

 While the architecture of his Carson, Pirie, Scott and Company Building (1899) (now the Sullivan Center) was strikingly modern and functional, he surrounded the windows with stylised floral decoration.
-He invented equally original decoration for the National Farmer's Bank of Owatonna, Minnestota (1907–1908) and the Merchants' National Bank in Grinell, Iowa.
+He invented equally original decoration for the National Farmer's Bank of Owatonna, Minnesota (1907–1908) and the Merchants' National Bank in Grinell, Iowa.
 He invented a specifically American variety of Art Nouveau, declaring that decorative forms should oscillate, surge, mix and derive without end.
 He created works of great precision which sometimes combined Gothic with Art Nouveau themes.

 Also worth noting are the Uhl brothers from Toledo, Ohio, who set new standards in metal furniture production with their designs for the Toledo Metal Furniture Co.